Levels of Market Segmentation

 In Niche marketing, the customers are rich and require high-end service.
 As competition is not that stiff, a marketer can quote premium price.
 The main requirements of Niche marketing segmentation are listed as follows:

 - Customers may have a specific type of need.

 - Customers may require a special type of services.

 - The marketer needs more skill and specialized knowledge.

 In local marketing level of segmentation, the focus is on the local market.
 The marketing program is on the local market.
 The marketing program is designed as per the need of local consumer group, cities, neighborhood and even specific stores.
 In that reference, the focus is on local appeals, local flavor, local usage, etc.

 Here, the cost of production and promotion of goods may be high due to low production but competition will also be less since the marketers of other regions may not enter into the local market.

 For example, locally manufactured foods and products being targeted to the main area.

-Individual marketing focuses on satisfying the needs and wants of individual prospective customer.
-Individual marketing also known as one-to-one marketing or customized marketing and micro marketing.
-It’s the segmentation level where seller offer customized product to the consumer.
-It is almost like the direct marketing where the marketers target the individual customers through the direct communication channels or salespeople.
+Individual marketing focuses on satisfying the needs and wants of the individual prospective customer.
+Individual marketing is also known as one-to-one marketing or customized marketing and micromarketing.
+It’s the segmentation level where the seller offers a customized product to the consumer.
+It is almost like direct marketing where the marketers target the individual customers through direct communication channels or salespeople.